 Slippery when spilt.

-Minor hazard.

-- Clear area of personnel. - ▶ Alert Fire Brigade and tell them location and nature of hazard. - ▶ Control personal contact with the substance, by using protective equipment as required. - Prevent spillage from entering drains or water ways. - Contain spill with sand, earth or vermiculite.
+- Minor hazard. - Clear area of personnel. - Alert Fire Brigade and tell them location and nature of hazard. - ▶ Control personal contact with the substance, by using protective equipment as required. - Prevent spillage from entering drains or water ways.